 - Resistance to deviations: Boundaries are not just for you and your spouse alone.
 They are also between you and the world out there.
 These limits with the outside world help you prevent extramarital affairs and infidelity.
 If you find yourself tending towards someone, have an honest and open discussion with your partner.
 Your spouse will be proud of your honesty and faithfulness, making the bond between you stronger.

 - Forgive: To forgive your spouse can be challenging.
 But, it is necessary to strengthen your marriage.
-Even in times of conflict, you need to be humble enough to forgive and let go.
+Even in times of conflict, you need to be humble enough to forgive and let go for a healthy conflict resolution.
 But be firm if the mistake is repeated.

 - Say ‘no’ sometimes: Certain situations in your life require you to say ‘no’ even if it hurts your partner.
 If your spouse wants you to do something illegal or hurtful, you have no option but to say ‘no’.
 If you hesitate to say ‘no’ at the right time, it would ruin not only your marriage but also your lives.